Dhanush0369/Gsoc_sample/README.md

 ```

 ## Overview
-The CLI has 4 Subcommands
+The CLI has 4 Subcommands.
+Below are there syntax.

 1. ```./drs service``` : It provides information about the service.
 2. ```./drs object <obj_id>``` : It provides the information about the Drs object.